Bronko Nagurski: Championships and accomplishments

+NFL career statistics

 Personal life

 Nagurski married his childhood sweetheart, Eileen Kane, on December 28, 1936.
-The couple had six children: sons Bronko Jr., Tony, Ronald and Kevin, and daughters Genie and Janice.
+The couple had six children: sons Bronko Jr., Tony, Ronald and Kevin, and daughters Eugenia and Janice.
 Bronko Jr. was born on Christmas Day 1937, played football at the University of Notre Dame, and became an all-star with the Hamilton Tiger-Cats of the Canadian Football League.

+He was naturalized as a United States citizen in December 1938.

 Later life and legacy

-Later life
+In early February 1944, Nagurski was summoned by the United States Army for service.
+The United Press remarked "Gen. Dwight D. Eisenhower can stop worrying" if Nagurski were to join as "the general will have a one-man army on his team," while the Army should "just armor-plate him—call his number—and follow him to Berlin."
+After a three-day physical examination at Fort Snelling, the Army ruled him medically unfit due to injuries sustained during his football career.

-After Nagurski's retirement from wrestling, he returned home to International Falls and opened a service station.
+Following his retirement from wrestling, he returned home to International Falls and opened a service station.
 A local legend claims that Nagurski had the best repeat business in town because he would screw customers' gas caps on so tightly after filling their tanks that no one else in town could unscrew them.
 He retired from that in 1978, at the age of seventy, and lived out a quiet life on the shores of Rainy Lake on the Canada–U.S. border.

-In January 1984, Nagurski performed the coin toss at Super Bowl XVIII in Tampa, Florida, with Washington Redskins quarterback and co-captain Joe Theismann calling the toss on behalf of his team's co-captains and the captains of the opposing Los Angeles Raiders.
+Nagurski performed the coin toss for Super Bowl XVIII in Tampa, Florida, in 1984.
+Washington Redskins quarterback and co-captain Joe Theismann called the toss on behalf of his team's co-captains and the captains of the opposing Los Angeles Raiders.

 On January 7, 1990, Nagurski died of cardiac arrest in International Falls, Minnesota, and is buried at its Forest Hill Cemetery.
+Bronko Nagurski was 81 years old.